Skip to Main Content

 How does Korean production pace differ from Western standards?

-Korean productions typically operate at a faster pace with longer shooting days.
-Our ADs understand this dynamic and can manage international crews who may be unfamiliar with the tempo, ensuring safety and quality while meeting Korean production expectations.
+Korean shoots mostly operate at a faster pace with longer shooting days.
+Our ADs know this dynamic and can manage global crews who may be unfamiliar with the tempo, making sure safety and quality while meeting Korean production expectations.

 Do your ADs speak both Korean and English?

-Yes, all our ADs for international productions are fluent in Korean and English.
-This is essential for coordinating between international directors and Korean crews, particularly on co-productions where cultural and professional expectations may differ.
+Yes, all our ADs for global shoots are fluent in Korean and English.
+This is key for setting up between global directors and Korean crews, specific on co-productions where cultural and pro expectations may differ.

 Can you provide AD teams for multi-unit productions?